esensible/silkflow/README.md

     )
 ```

+In this example, we use FastAPI as our web framework and Silkflow to create a simple web application with a button that toggles between "On" and "Off".
+When the button is clicked, the **toggle** function is called, which updates the **state** value.
+The **button_pressed** function is used as a hook to display the current state of the button in an **<h1>** element.
+The **index** function renders the application with the Silkflow HTML elements.

 ## Examples

 * [ExtremeRacer](https://github.com/esensible/extremeracer) This project was developed for and split out from this sailing tactician application.
 It provides a pretty good example of more complex usage.

+## Kindle Paperwhite

+The Kindle Paperwhite is an awesome display for loads of projects, not to mention that the HW is subsidised

+* **High-resolution e-ink display:** The Kindle Paperwhite's easily readable display works well under various lighting conditions.
+* **IP67 rated:** The Paperwhite's durability and suitability for diverse environments make it a reliable display choice.
+* **Low power consumption:** The device lasts weeks on a single charge, making it perfect for energy-efficient projects.

+Silkflow was developed with the sole purpose of delivering IoT and other projects designed to rock the Kindle Paperwhite's capabilities, providing a visually appealing and functional user experience.
+Explore Silkflow and unlock the full potential of the Kindle Paperwhite for your projects.

 ## Acknowledgements